Jones Matrix Characterization of Optical Elements via Evolutionary Algorithms: Experimentation

 \section{Experimentation}

 In order to evaluate the performance of the EA and GA, we make use of known elements to validate the results.
-So, given that we already have presented the $\textbf{HWP}$ and the $\textbf{QWP}$ polarization elements, we create a combination of this pair of Jones matrices to produce different optical systems.
-In this work, we characterize six variations of the optical system $\mathbf{QWP}(\theta_1) \mathbf{HWP}(\theta_2) \mathbf{QWP}(\theta_3)$, since by varying the angles we can produce different Jones matrices.
+So, given that we already have presented the $\textbf{H}$ and the~$\textbf{Q}$ polarization elements, we create a combination of this pair of Jones matrices to produce different optical systems.
+In this work, we characterize six variations of the optical system $\mathbf{Q}(\theta_1) \mathbf{H}(\theta_2) \mathbf{Q}(\theta_3)$, since by varying the angles we can produce different Jones matrices.
+The same models were used as in the experimental arrangement (Thorlabs WPQ10M-633 - Ø1" and Thorlabs WPH10M-633 - Ø1"), composed of two multi-order crystalline quartz wave plates to obtain an optical path difference of $\lambda/4$ for $\mathbf{Q}$ and of $\lambda/2$ for $\mathbf{H}$, where here $\lambda$ refers to the wavelength of a beam of light.
 The search space of the fitness function $\visibility=\Phi_g(\alpha,\beta) \to \mathbb{R}\in[0,1]$ for each system is presented in Fig.~\ref{fig:FitnessSpace}.
-The elements were selected in order to evaluate the behaviour of the algorithms under different fitness functions.
+The elements were selected in order to evaluate the behavior of the algorithms under different optical elements.
 The elements $\mathbf{J_1}$ and $\mathbf{J_2}$ differ in the gradient and the minimum fitness value, elements $\mathbf{J_4}$ and $\mathbf{J_5}$ differ slightly in the position of the eigenvectors of the systems and in the minimum fitness value, as it is also the case for the elements $\mathbf{J_5}$ and $\mathbf{J_6}$.

-First, we will present a brief explanation of the characterization of a system using the traditional method and the required number of evaluations, so that later on, we can use this baseline of evaluations to analyze the performance of the ES algorithms with respect to the number of evaluations.
+First, we will present a brief explanation of the characterization of a system using the traditional sampling method and the required number of evaluations through a general sampling approach, so that later on, we can use this baseline of evaluations to analyze the performance of the EAs with respect to the number of evaluations.
 Therefore, we now define the experimental baseline.